 The healthy-food swap Instead of plowing through an entire plate of brownies, make sugar-free chocolate pudding with skim milk, or swap a milk chocolate candy bar for a glass of chocolate milk.
 However, keep in mind that chocolate contains caffeine, which can aggravate anxiety.
 Cool foods such as sugar-free popsicles or frozen grapes are a calming alternative.

-The eating alternative "When you're anxious, your body moves into panic mode.
+"When you're anxious, your body moves into panic mode.
 Your heart beats faster and breathing quickens," says Dr. Albers.
 Yoga can help by settling your thoughts and naturally slowing an increased heart rate so you can bring back a more rational frame of mind.
 The next time you're anxious, try spending a few minutes deep breathing in child's pose to channel instant stillness and peace.

 The emotion; Sadness